By Mass Communication Specialist 2nd Class David R. Finley Jr., Navy Office of Community Outreach

 “Our priorities center on people, capabilities and processes, and will be achieved by our focus on speed, value, results and partnerships,” said Secretary of the Navy Richard V. Spencer.
 “Readiness, lethality and modernization are the requirements driving these priorities.”

-Though there are many ways for sailors to earn distinction in their command, community, and career, Hugo-Potter is most proud of the job he does as a hospital corpsman.
+Though there are many ways for sailors to earn distinction in their command, community, and career, Carmona is most proud of becoming a victim’s advocate.

-As a member of one of the U.S. Navy’s most relied upon assets, Hugo-Potter and other sailors know they are part of a legacy that will last beyond their lifetimes contributing to the Navy the nation needs.
+As a member of one of the U.S. Navy’s most relied upon assets, Carmona and other sailors know they are part of a legacy that will last beyond their lifetimes contributing the Navy the nation needs.

-Photo by Mass Communication Specialist 2nd Class Jackson G. Brown
+Photo Credit: Mass Communication Specialist 2nd Class Jackson G. Brown